SEO for estate agents is tough.

 So, SEO is a vital component of your marketing strategy.

-Search Engine Optimisation (SEO) is the process of increasing the quantity and quality of organic (non-paid) traffic to your estate agency website, by increasing the visibility of your web pages in search engines like Google.
+SEO for estate agents is the process of increasing the quantity and quality of organic (non-paid) traffic to your estate agency or letting agency website.
+Estate agent SEO increases the visibility of important web pages (like house listings) in search engines such as Google.

 Google has over 200 ranking factors, but we can boil SEO down to three main components: technical, on-page and off-page (more on this later).